Matthino868/JAMKLibraryApp/README.md

 - __Database:__ PostgreSQL is used as the relational database to store user and book information.
 - __Client-Server Interaction__: The client communicates with the server through RESTful API endpoints.
 The server processes the requests, interacts with the database, and sends responses back to the client.
 - __Database Relations__: The database schema includes tables for User, Book, and Session.
 The User table stores user information, the Book table stores book details, and the Session table manages user sessions.
+- __Hosting__: The application is hosted on Vercel, providing seamless deployment and scalability for the web server and client-side components.

 ### Technologies and Frameworks
 - __Next.js__: Chosen for its server-side rendering capabilities and seamless integration with React.
 - __React:__ Used for building the user interface due to its component-based architecture and reusability.
 - __PostgreSQL__: Chosen for its robustness, scalability, and support for complex queries.
 - __Auth.js__: Utilized for handling user authentication, providing secure login and registration functionalities.
+- __Vercel__: Used for hosting the application, providing seamless deployment and scalability for both the web server and client-side components.

 ### API Endpoints
 - __GET /api/books__: Fetches a list of books based on query parameters such as title, author, genre, and page range.